Heimdall-Framework/heimdall-framework/README.md

 You can install manually or automatically, using the script.

 ### Automatic installation
-In order to install the project automatically you must start the script, namer `install.sh`, located inside the root folder of the project, and provide the proper arguments (desktop or rpi installation, logs folder path and mounting folder path) when asked.
-The script will update the system, install the required dependencies, set the appropriate environmental variables and, if the installation is on RPI, download the hardware controller.
+In order to install the project automatically,, you must start the script, namer `install.sh`, located inside the root folder of the project, and provide the proper arguments (desktop or rpi installation, logs folder path and mounting folder path) when asked.
+The script will update the system, install the required dependencies, set the appropriate environment variables, and, if the installation is on RPI, download the hardware controller.

 ### Manual installation
 In order to clone and use this project, you must first install the following: